cideM/blog/content/blog/unliftio/index.md

            (UnliftIO (unlift . flip runReaderT env))
 ```

-The function signature of `askUnliftIO` is `m (UnliftIO m)`.
-Specialized to our `ReaderT` example here it's `askUnliftIO :: ReaderT r m (UnliftIO (ReaderT r m))`.
+The function signature of `askUnliftIO` specialized to `ReaderT` is `ReaderT r m (UnliftIO (ReaderT r m))`.
 Since we need to stay in the `ReaderT` monad, the function body starts by creating a new `ReaderT`.
-More precisely, and also how to docs formulate it, we need to preserve the monadic context, which is `ReaderT r m`.
+More precisely, and also how to docs formulate it, we're preserving the monadic context.

-In the function passed to the `ReaderT` constructor, we use `askUnliftIO` yet again, but this time it's the `askUnliftIO` of the monad inside `ReaderT` (the `m` in `ReaderT r m`).
-That's why there is a type class constraint for that `m`, mandating that `m` also implements `MonadUnliftIO`.
+In the function passed to the `ReaderT` constructor, we use `askUnliftIO` yet again, but this time it's the instance of the monad inside our reader (the `m` in `ReaderT r m`).
+That's why there is a type class constraint, mandating that `m` also implements `MonadUnliftIO`.
 This kind of unwrapping our monad layers by invoking the instance for the next layer is a pretty important concept which can be seen in many libraries.

 Since we're using monadic bind `>>=`, the inner most function will get the `UnliftIO m` part from `m (UnliftIO m)`.